 Our Pathway House Programme not only inspires a positive outlook towards the future, but provides a powerful incentive for behaviour modification.
 The young people frequently want to feel that they are acquiring the ‘senior’ status of being prepared for Pathway House – and the regular visits of previous residents back to the Homes as role models also helps this process.

-Our two schools operate normal school hours and are separately registered and approved by Ofsted.
+Our two schools and three satellite schools operate normal school hours and are separately registered and approved by Ofsted.

 Our full time team of qualified teachers tailor lessons to individual needs within the National Curriculum, preparing their pupils for a wide range of qualifications from ASDAN to GCSE, depending upon ability.

 We celebrate achievement and aim to encourage our young people to reach out to their potential without ever asking them to fulfil tasks beyond their reach.
 Most young people arrive having been out of main stream education for a considerable time and in almost all cases we manage to engage them in education within the first two weeks.
+We then give particular attention to filling the gaps in their education – focussing on foundational skills in Maths and English.
 Against this background, we are pleased with the GCSE and ASDAN achievements of our pupils.

 Read our Safeguarding Policy